MicrosoftDocs/azure-devops-docs/docs/boards/queries/query-by-date-or-current-iteration.md

 Any item assigned to a sprint which corresponds to the current iteration path for the team will be found.
 For example, if a team is on Sprint 5, then the query will return items assigned to Sprint 5.
 Later, when the team is working in Sprint 6, the same query will return items assigned to Sprint 6.

 > [!NOTE]
 > For the <strong>@CurrentIteration</strong> macro to work, the team must have selected an **Iteration Path** whose date range encompasses the current date.
-For details, see [Define iteration paths (aka sprints) and configure team iterations](../../organizations/settings/set-iteration-paths-sprints.md#activate).
+For details, see [Define iteration paths (also referred to as sprints) and configure team iterations](../../organizations/settings/set-iteration-paths-sprints.md#activate).
 Also, queries that contain this macro are only valid when run from the web portal.
 >
 > See also [Client restrictions on the use of the @CurrentIteration macros](#current_sprint_restrict) later in this article.